Australia 108: Planning, design, and approval

 The project was bought for approximately $30 million by Singapore developer Aspial Corporation, during late 2013.
 Plans were later resubmitted to the Department of Planning in 2014, for a new proposal; a 100-storey, 317 m-tall apartment tower, to comprise 1,105 apartments (a gain of 500 from the previous proposal).
 The hotel from the superseded design was removed from the plans, making the project solely residential.
 The star-shaped sky lobby feature from the previous proposal was incorporated in the design of the building, albeit with various purposes (as opposed to a public observation), and would be located on levels 69 through to 71.

 Approval for this proposal was granted by Minister Guy on 25 June 2014.

 Launch

 Australia 108 was launched to the public on 14 February 2015, having already secured up to 300 buyers during a soft pre-launch period.
 Less than a month following its launch, 1,000 of the 1,105 apartments had been sold.
-This includes the sale of the of penthouse spread across the 100th floor — the "tallest" home in the southern hemisphere.
+This includes the sale of the penthouse spread across the 100th floor – the "tallest" home in the southern hemisphere.
 It was sold for A$25 million, an Australian record at the time, to a businessman based in China.
 By July 2015, almost all of the apartments were sold and in October 2015 only 33 apartments remained on the market.
 The cheaper apartments on the lower storeys sold for $450,000.